 2. It is not comfortable.

-Of course sleeping in a tent around your bed is a bit unusual.
-As a result, it usually takes several nights to adjust.
-Fortunately we have a wide range Products and we offer a suitable type of height tent for each bedroom.
-Once acclimatized, it often happens that users report that their sleep quality and comfort themselves have improved.
+Of course, sleeping in a tent around your bed is a bit unusual.
+As a result, it usually takes a few nights to adjust.
+Fortunately, we have a wide range of products and offer a suitable type of high altitude tent for every bedroom.
+Once acclimatised, users often report that their sleeping quality and comfort has improved.

 3. You must spend 12-14 hours in the height tent.

-Although it is generally true that more exposure is better, very few athletes have 12-14 hours a day to spend in their height tent.
-Most of ours customers get the standard 7-9 hours of sleep per night and experience a significant and measurable improvement.
+While it is generally true that more exposure is better, very few athletes have the time to spend 12-14 hours a day in their altitude tents.
+Most of our clients get the standard 7-9 hours of sleep per night and experience a significant and measurable improvement.